MaxPleaner/Marktplatz/README.md

 There are two ways to start the server:
 - using babel to compile.
 Use `scripts/compile_and_run` to do this.
 - using Node without compilation. `npm start` accomplishes this, or `nodejs main.js`.
-To do this, the installed Node version must be modern enough to support ES6 features (promises, arrow functions, template strings, etc)
+To do this, the installed Node version must be modern enough to support ES6 features (promises, arrow functions, template strings, etc).
+I'm using Node `5.11.1`.

 The app can be loaded into a REPL using `scripts/console`.
+All the app's code is namespaced under `server`, which is available as a variable in the REPL.
+See `scripts/console` for other available variables (everything defined on the `context` object.)

 `babel_node` can also load the app into a REPL using `scripts/babel_repl`.